raphaelsty/M5-Forecasting-Accuracy/README.md

 Chantilly is a library currently under development.
 For various reasons, I choose to extract the files from Chantilly that I'm interested in to realize this project.

 I choose to deploy my API on Heroku.
 To do so I followed the [tutorial](https://stackabuse.com/deploying-a-flask-application-to-heroku/).
 I choose Heroku because they allow me to run my API with a very modest configuration at a low cost.
 (This modest configuration increases the response time of my API when there are several users).
+With a budget bigger than mine, my API could handle a large volume of requests simultaneously.

 The main difficulty I encountered when deploying on Heroku was creating the ``Profile`` file.
 The ``Procfile`` is used to initialize the API when it is deployed on Heroku.